explore

 Staniel Cay Adventures and The Musician

 As much as I loved sailing, it’s not fast.
 The boat that Staniel Cay Adventures picked us up in, on the other hand, flies!
-In fact, if we had wanted them to, they probably could have taken us to most of the locations that we spent the better part of the last week sailing to in one day.
+In fact, if we had wanted them to, they probably could have taken us to most of the locations that we spent the better part of the last week sailing to in a one day tour.

 David Langlois playing the piano for Lauren Landers at The Musician.
 David and Lauren run charter trips through The Bahamas on their sailboat Boomsharkalaka .
 Photo by: Quin Schrock .